Yidam: In East Asian Buddhism

-Working definition

-According to The Tonglen and Mind Training Site which discusses Tonglen and Ngöndro, Yidam is:

-Exegesis
+Cultivation and practice

 During the (meditation) practice of the generation stage, a practitioner (sadhaka) establishes a strong familiarity with the Ishta-deva (an enlightened being) by means of visualization and a high level of concentration.
-During the practice of the completion stage, a practitioner focuses on methods to actualize the transformation of one's own mindstream and body into the meditation deity by meditation and yogic techniques of energy-control such as kundalini (tummo in Tibetan).
+During the practice of the completion stage, a practitioner focuses on methods to actualize the transformation of one's own mindstream and body into the meditation deity by meditation and yogic techniques of energy-control such as tummo ('inner heat yoga').
 Through these complementary disciplines of generation and completion one increasingly perceives the pervasive Buddha nature.